 You don’t have to claim your State Pension straight away.
 If you delay claiming it, then the amount you get can increase.
 Find out more about deferring your State Pension.

 If you have gaps in your National Insurance record, then check whether you have any gaps that you could fill.
 You may be able to apply for some National Insurance credits if they’re not already shown, such as if you were caring for a child under 12.
 Or, you can consider paying voluntary National Insurance contributions to fill those gaps, but these aren’t right for everyone.
 Filling gaps might increase how much State Pension you get.

-But if you’re ready for a change of job or pace, then you have the right to ask your employer about flexible working.
+But if you’re ready for a change of job or pace, you have the right to ask your employer about flexible working.
+Perhaps you have caring responsibilities or want to balance your work and home activities.
 Your employer may be happy for you to change to flexible or part-time hours, or you might want to think about different types of jobs.

 Extra financial help